Spine and Back Pain

 Cause: Sciatica is a combination of several common symptoms, the four most common being numbness, weakness, tingling and pain that travels from the buttocks down into the leg.
 Sciatica is not, however, a condition.
 ‘Sciatica’ is a generalized term that describes a group of symptoms that often present together as a result of an injury to the sciatic nerve.

 Diagnosis: Diagnosing the cause of sciatic pain can be challenging since many underlying conditions could be causing a patient’s symptoms.
 Lumbar spinal stenosis, SI joint dysfunction, disc herniation and degenerative disc disease may be some of the culprits causing the sciatic pain.
-At The Center for Orthopaedic Innovation at St. Luke’s Medical Center, specialists diagnose the cause of sciatic pain through a physical exam and a full review of your medical history.
+At St. Luke’s Medical Center, specialists diagnose the cause of sciatic pain through a physical exam and a full review of your medical history.
 These two steps may lead to specific diagnostic tests to accurately pinpoint the source of your pain.

 Treatment: Because the conditions leading to sciatic pain vary, treatments vary widely.
 Treatment is focused on the underlying condition.
 Many conservative methods provide relief to patients; these may include exercise, pain medication, epidural steroid shots, and alternating ice and heat therapy.
 If relief is insufficient through non-invasive methods, a patient and his or her orthopaedic physician may agree that surgery to remove tissue pinching the nerve root may be the best option.